 BCIT’s programs are incredibly diverse.
 The software that BCIT students need to use for their learning is also incredibly diverse.
 So diverse, in fact, that no single method of software delivery would work for all applications or all students.
 AppsAnywhere combines a variety of different software delivery methods into one platform, meaning that it can act as a one-stop shop for academic software.

-CloudPaging is not the only delivery method in AppsAnywhere, however.
+Cloudpaging is not the only delivery method in AppsAnywhere, however.
 In some cases, you would have a better experience by simply downloading and installing a piece of software yourself.
 In other cases, depending on the specialized needs of your program, you may need to connect to a piece of software through Apporto or through Educloud.
 Regardless of the actual method of delivery, you’ll still find all of the software you need in AppsAnywhere and the best delivery method will be highlighted for you there in the tile for each app (described below).

 In this example: